 - Green onions (replace part of the fresh sweet onion)

-In my earlier life I used to MAKE the mayonnaise myself, from two egg yolks, sunflower oil (I never like canola, and olive oil gives it a funny taste) and spices (lemon juice, mustard if needed, salt).
-But recently I find that a small amount of commercially available mayonnaise is as tasty as the home made, even if perhaps not as healthy, so for the rare occasions when I use mayonnaise, I usually use ready-made mayo.
+In my earlier life, I used to MAKE the mayonnaise myself, from two egg yolks, sunflower oil (I never like canola, and olive oil gives it a funny taste), and spices (lemon juice, mustard if needed, salt).
+But recently I find that a small amount of commercially available mayonnaise is as tasty as homemade, even if perhaps not as healthy, so for the rare occasions when I use mayonnaise, I usually use ready-made mayo.

 I strongly advise using organic products wherever possible.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.